Complete WEBD-110 and WEBD-125

 - XML

-Champlain College Online's web design and development faculty, led by Cybersecurity Program Chair Kathleen Hyde, MCIS, MBA, are expert practitioners in the field.
-Their industry expertise ensures that our web development curriculum is aligned with the needs of employers, and reflects the skills today’s web design and development professionals need for success.
-Classes led by our seasoned experts will give you real-world insight into the field, and create a rich community of career-focused learning.
+Champlain College Online's computer science faculty, led by Department Chair Richard Pickering, are expert practitioners in the field.
+Their industry expertise ensures that our curriculum is aligned with the needs of employers, and reflects the skills today’s IT systems professionals need for success.
+Classes led by our seasoned experts will give you real-world insight into the world of information technology, and create a rich community of career-focused learning.

 Tuition & Costs